Academic Information and Policies

 • To maintain an active and worthwhile student-centered program.

-• To schedule all meetings and organized events through contacting the Administrative Coordinator for Student Life (641.585.8160).
+• To schedule all meetings and organized events by contacting the Administrative Coordinator for Student Life (641.585.8160).

-• To deposit organization funds in the Business Office and maintain fiscal responsibility, to adhere to University rules, policies, and standards.
+• To deposit organization funds in the Business Office, maintain fiscal responsibility, and adhere to University rules, policies and standards.

 • To maintain a constitution and provide the Director of Student Activities with a list of current officers and advisor(s).